St George's School, Windsor Castle

-St George's School, Windsor Castle is a co-educational private preparatory school in Windsor, Berkshire, England.
-Founded to provide choirboys for the Choir of St George's Chapel, it now educates over 400 boys and girls.
+St George's School, Windsor Castle is a coeducational independent preparatory school in Windsor, Berkshire, England.
+It was founded to provide choirboys for the Choir of St George's Chapel.
+It now educates over 400 boys and girls.

 History

-The school was established to provide six choristers for the Choir of St George's Chapel, Windsor Castle, which sings in St George's Chapel at Windsor Castle, which is the official country residence of the British royal family.
+The school was established to provide six choristers for the Choir of St George's Chapel, Windsor Castle, which is the official country residence of the British royal family.
 St George's is one of the oldest schools in the country, and has provided an unbroken line of boy choristers to sing daily services in St George's Chapel since 1352.

-As late as 1942 the school was reported by its headmaster as being "for the sons of Gentlemen only".
+In 1942, the school was described by its headmaster as being "for the sons of Gentlemen only".

 The school's choristers have sung at events such as the wedding of Prince Edward and Sophie Rhys-Jones, now the Duchess of Edinburgh; the funeral of John Hunt, Baron Hunt; and also the blessing of the wedding of the now King Charles III and Queen Camilla.